******* Mathematics at the Ness of Brodgar

 The point I am making here is that again the chosen numbers produce near-Pythagorean whole number complexes.
 As follows:

-For unit we use not 15 ulna, but 30 half-ulna, so double the unit is 60 half-ulna, the length of the double square, the width is one unit, is 30 half ulna, so the the square root 5 length, the blue line, is the square root of the sum of 60 squared + 30 squared = 4500, which, lo and behold!, is 67.08, another near whole number, the prime 67, with only a difference of 8 mm in the overall length, again trivial in dry stone walling, and well within tolerance of any house building, being about the thickness of the plaster of your walls at home.
+For unit we use not 15 ulna, but 30 half-ulna, the clavicles, so double the unit is 60 clavicles, the length of the double square, the width is one unit, is 30 clavicles, so the the square root 5 length, the blue line, is the square root of the sum of 60 squared + 30 squared = 4500, which, lo and behold!, is 67.08, another near whole number, the prime 67, with only a difference of 8 mm in the overall length, again trivial in dry stone walling, and well within tolerance of any house building, being about the thickness of the plaster of your walls at home.
 It took some time but I found the use of 67 in our calendrical application and not just ‘some use’ but related to the 173 days period of the eclipse.
-67 + 67 + 39 = 173, it is Thom’s ‘danger period’ and it is also related to the returning prime 43 (Stenness, Stonehenge) since 4 x 43 +1 = 173.
+67 + 67 + 39 = 173, it is Thom’s ‘danger period’ and it is also related to the returning prime 43 (Stones of Stenness, Stonehenge) since 4 x 43 +1 = 173.

 Multiples of 5 and 10